gttinkov24b-sys/Party-Shift/README.md

 # Party Shift

 Party Shift is a narrative-driven, console-based simulation game developed in C# using Visual Studio.
-This project was created as part of a school assignment, focusing on creating an immersive experience through logic, timing, and text-based interaction.
+This project was created as part of a passion project and a school assignment, focusing on creating an immersive experience through logic, timing, and text-based interaction.
 Throughout the development process, I found a deep passion for game design and the challenge of building a functional world within a Command Line Interface (CLI).

 ### Technical Skills and Concepts Learned: